jerozerbib/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/rapport.md

 #### [M3] Based on your previous answers, you have detected some issues in the current solution.
 Now propose a better approach at a high level.

 In our solution. we have to add and configure each new node manually.
 This could be sometimes lengthy and painful to do so.
 Therefore, a new approach, more dynamic, could be more than welcome in order to make adding, removing or editing a node easier and faster.

+A solution to this issue could be to use a script that creates the new node based on the previous node based on the name created previously.
+That would simulate the mechanism of auto-increment we want to do.

 #### [M4] You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
 How can we manage the web app nodes in a more dynamic fashion?

-You could create a script that adds to the configuration file the name of the node and the info needed dynamically. `HaProxy` offers a *runtime API*  that allows us to do so.
+You could create a script that adds to the configuration file, the name of the node and the info needed dynamically. `HaProxy` offers a *runtime API*  that allows us to do so.
 A more detailed solution could be found [here](https://www.haproxy.com/blog/dynamic-scaling-for-microservices-with-runtime-api/).

 #### [M5] In the physical or virtual machines of a typical infrastructure we tend to have not only one main process (like the web server or the load balancer) running, but a few additional processes on the side to perform management tasks.